Status: Special Protection Area (SPA)

 The advice on operations is based on JNCC and Natural England’s scientific knowledge of the feature at the time of writing and their sensitivities to pressures.
 For the most up-to-date information about the feature within the site and the spatial distribution, please see the Evidence section.

 JNCC also provides a list of activities occurring within the site and information on activity management in the Activities and Management section.
 This information is also useful when assessing an activity, plan or project which may affect the protected features and JNCC has provided this to aid the cumulative assessment of impacts of human activities within the site.
 While every attempt has been made to ensure this information is accurate and kept up-to-date, the list is not to be considered exhaustive or definitive.
 The list does not, for example, include activities occurring off-site which may also be capable of affecting the protected features.

 - carrying out any activity that may impact the site and need to find out how to operate within the law;

 - an authority providing advice on specific proposals; and/or

 - an authority responsible for putting management measures in place.

 Our scientific understanding of the ecology of the site, its integrity and its qualifying features and how activities can affect them may change over time.
-JNCC’s and Natural England’s conservation advice will be kept under review and will be periodically updated to reflect this and surveillance required under Article 12 of the Birds Directive.
+JNCC’s and Natural England’s conservation advice will be kept under review and will be periodically updated.
 Conservation advice for sites which straddle the 12 nm boundary will continue to be developed jointly with the relevant country nature conservation body.
 Further information on JNCC’s conservation advice work is available on the 'Conserving MPAs' webpage.
 Information can also be found on Natural England’s website.